-- Based on the 2017-2021 data, elevated concentrations of total phosphorus are a widespread cause of water quality impairment in the Welland River tributaries.
+- Based on the 2018-2022 data, elevated concentrations of total phosphorus are a widespread cause of water quality impairment in the Welland River tributaries.
 Approximately 95% of samples collected from the Welland River tributaries exceeded the PWQO with some concentrations greater than 30 times the PWQO.
 Concentrations of total phosphorus are very high in Beaver Creek, Big Forks Creek, Oswego Creek, and Tee Creek.
-These subwatersheds have been prioritized for Best Management Practice works to reduce phosphorus loads.
-Sources of phosphorus include manure from livestock operations, sewage discharges, soil erosion, fertilizers, and pesticides. - ➤ E. coli concentrations frequently exceed the PWQO in Buckhorn Creek, Big Forks Creek, Beaver Creek, Coyle Creek, Drapers Creek, Elsie Creek, Mill Creek, and Oswego Creek. - Decreasing total phosphorus concentrations in Mill Creek are now being observed with the NPCA's long-term data.
+It is recommended that these subwatersheds be prioritized by Best Management Practice programs such as those provided by the NPCA to reduce phosphorus loads.
+Sources of phosphorus include manure from livestock operations, sewage discharges, soil erosion, fertilizers, and pesticides. - E. coli concentrations frequently exceed the PWQO in Buckhorn Creek, Big Forks Creek, Beaver Creek, Coyle Creek, Drapers Creek, Elsie Creek, Mill Creek, and Oswego Creek. - Decreasing total phosphorus concentrations in Mill Creek are now being observed with the NPCA's long-term data.
 Mill Creek watersheds have been targeted by the NPCA's stewardship program over the last twenty years to reduced non-point pollution such as nutrients and sediment.
 This data provides some evidence that this program is reducing nutrient runoff.

-NPCA staff installing water quality sensors
+NPCA water quality sensors